-With the high cost of healthcare here, it’s key for expats to secure comprehensive health insurance when living in Singapore.
-But health insurance costs can be expensive too; Pacific Prime’s Cost of Health Insurance Report 2020-2021 found that Singapore is the third most expensive place in the world to get insured.
-On average, an individual and family here will need to fork out $7,480 and $21,046 for premiums, respectively.
-The cost of health insurance has also increased in 2020 compared to 2019, while 36 out of the 100 locations in the study saw a decline.
-So why are health insurance premiums in Singapore so expensive?
-The team at Pacific Prime Singapore tell us more about their findings.
+With the high cost of healthcare in Singapore, it’s key for expats to secure comprehensive health insurance while living here.
+But, health insurance costs can be expensive, too.
+In fact, Pacific Prime’s latest Cost of Health Insurance Report found that Singapore is the third most expensive place in the world to get insured.
+Here, the Pacific Prime Singapore team tells us more about their findings and why health insurance premiums in Singapore are so expensive.

-#3 People are living longer
+#2 People are living longer

 Get the latest events, stories and special offers